hycsteria/aws-training/Exercises/EXERCISE1.md

 ## Tecnical Requirements

+- Always use Dublin Region (eu-west-1)
-Every resource you create shall start with your username as prefix.
+- Every resource you create shall start with your username as prefix.
+- When you write your files to s3, please use the bucket "everis-dna-exercice1" and your username as prefix.